 Women all over the world have been insulted, humiliated, and degraded all throughout history.
 We have overcome countless amounts of hardships over time.
 Women from all different religions, cultures, and continents have fought and earned their place in the world today.
 Still, gender inequality still survives within many communities around the world.
 And gender inequalities are still prominent in some very traditional communities around the world, notably in some Islamic-majority countries such as Pakistan, Afghanistan, and Saudi Arabia.

-While every man and woman must follow the 5 pillars of Islam there are quiet a few alterations or barricades for women.
+While every man and woman must follow the 5 pillars of Islam there are quite a few alterations or barricades for women.
 Women are also not allowed to pray, fast, or touch the Qur’an during menstruation and for a period of time after childbirth.

 A few of the smaller restrictions of prayer include women being fully covered besides their face and their hands, with no makeup and no perfume.
 This is so that they will not distract any man from fully engaging with prayer.
 Women also are sometimes put in separate room from men during prayers if the mosque has room to allow.
 Again, this is so the men will not be able to get distracted from prayer.
 In many studies it has been proven that the presences of women in public is a major source of temptation and conflict.
 So on certain occasions women will not be allowed in the mosque; this assures that the mosque remains holy.